MICDSRobotics-5190/MICDSRobotics-5190.github.io/wiki/writing-teleop.md

 You know how to make a Driver-Controlled OpMode!
 Nice. :)

-If you're still stuck or want to make sure you're heading in the right direction, you can check [our Driver-Controlled OpMode](https://github.com/blabel3/MicdsRobotics/blob/master/ftc_app-master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/DadDriver.java).
+If you're still stuck or want to make sure you're heading in the right direction, you can check out a driver controlled opmode we're using in [our season's code](https://github.com/MICDSRobotics/RelicRecovery).